droman42/asyncmiele/README.md

 ### Device Setup Issues
 - **Device not found in Step 1**: Make sure the device is in setup mode (usually by holding a button)
+- **WiFi configuration fails in Step 2**:
+  - Ensure you are manually connected to the device's WiFi access point before running the script
-- **WiFi configuration fails in Step 2**: Verify the WiFi credentials and security type
+  - Verify the WiFi credentials and security type are correct
+  - Check that the device is reachable at 192.168.1.1 (or use --device-ip for different addresses)
 - **Profile creation fails in Step 3**: Check network connectivity and device accessibility

 ### Runtime Issues